ddavis-4/ddavis-4/README.md

 ## Hello there 👋
 This is my github! welcome!

 My name is Dylan A Davis, and I am a senior studing computer science, and business at the University of Kansas.
-I have a few public repositories feel free to check em out.
+I have a few public repositories feel free to check em out!